 The collection is open for research use.
 Materials from this collection must be used in the Michelle Smith Performing Arts Library's Irving and Margery Morgan Lowens Special Collections Room during SCPA’s operating hours.
 Please contact the curator for an appointment or if you have questions related to digital access of the materials.

 Copyright was not transferred to the University of Maryland with the gift of any copyrighted materials.
 All rights remain with the creators and rights holders.
 The University of Maryland Libraries is granted permission for the use in scholarly research by the Libraries’ patrons under fair use in Section 107 of the U.S. Copyright Act.

 To inquire about duplication of materials for research or for publication, please contact SCPA’s curator.

 The Dance Exchange records cover the period from 1964 to 2022; the bulk dates of the materials date from 1979 to 2002.
 The records consist of the administrative materials of correspondence, reports, meeting materials, pamphlets, notes, publications, and statistics; the production materials of photographs, playbills, flyers, press kits, and contextual information; memorabilia; and video and audio cassettes, all of which relate to the activities and functions of Dance Exchange.

 Liz Lerman, a choreographer, performer, writer, educator, and speaker, founded the Liz Lerman Dance Exchange in 1976.
-The company has produced over 100 innovative dance/theatre works and has toured throughout the United States and abroad.
+The company, now known as Dance Exchange, has produced over 100 innovative dance/theatre works and has toured throughout the United States and abroad.

 By the mid 1980s, the company was touring extensively, sometimes with the Dancers of the Third Age, an adjunct troupe of older dancers that also performed on its own for many years.
 On the road, the Dance Exchange combined performance with workshops and professional training, helping to pioneer the community residency as a model for touring engagements by dance companies.